marionettejs/backbone.marionette/docs/marionette.module.md

 Module classes can be used as an alternative to the define pattern.

 The extend function of a Module is identical to the extend functions on other Backbone and Marionette classes.
-This allows module lifecyle events like `onStart` and `onStop` to be called directly.
+This allows module lifecycle events like `onStart` and `onStop` to be called directly.

 ```
 var FooModule = Marionette.Module.extend({